madeofpendletonwool/Pinepods-Docs/docs/tutorial-extras/reverse-proxy.md

 ## Nginx Proxy Manager

 ### Pinepods
 - Setting up Pinepods on NPM Is hoenstly a snap.
 Super quick and easy.
 First of all, decide on a domain name of your choosing.
 Perhaps something along the lines of pods.*yourdomain.com*?
 Regardless, once you've decided on that, create a new proxy host in NPM.
 Whatever you set the web portal port in the compose file should be your main forward port.
 Default is 8034.
-So you want something like this
+So you want something like this:

 ![NPM-Main_Config](../../static/img/npmmain.png)

 As you can see, Pinepods uses assets and Websockets.
 So be sure to also enable that.

 - Next, on the custom locations page, configure 2 locations.
 One for /proxy, and one for /api.
 Proxy is for the image proxy to work correctly with client versions and /api is for the fastapi server to respond properly.